 By upregulating the levels of inhibitory and modulatory neurotransmitters, L-theanine provides general support in the most areas of neurotransmitter imbalance and for any number of neurochemical imbalances.
 This unique amino acid fits in perfectly with other medicinal herbal preparations as it has a calming yet non-sedative effect.

-To reduce feelings of anxiety, L-theanine affects alpha brain waves that stimulate the state of awareness, then balances the optimal levels of dopamine, serotonin, and GABA.
-Impressively, its mimic of GABA calming effect has proven to reduce restlessness and insomnia.
+To aid in feeling relaxed, L-theanine acts on alpha brain waves that stimulate the state of awareness, then balances the optimal levels of dopamine, serotonin, and GABA.
+Impressively, its mimic of GABA calming effect has proven to reduce restlessness and helps in restful sleep.
 L-theanine can also have a positive effect on blood pressure and heart health.

 By nourishing brain chemistry in that way L-theanine improves cognitive health and general well-being.
 The studies did not report side effects, even at higher concentrations and longer take-ups.
 L-theanine is often recommended as a relaxation tool that promote better mental focus.